 Learn From a Leading Provider of Education for Global Security and Intelligence Professionals

-Brought to you by the AMU School of Security & Global Studies, our applied doctorate programs are terminal degrees designed to equip you with professional skills and research-based acumen for performing at an executive level in your field.
+Brought to you by the AMU School of Security & Global Studies, our applied doctoral programs online are terminal degrees designed to equip you with professional skills and research-based acumen for performing at an executive level in your field.
 You’ll acquire highly specialized knowledge within your research area and broad interdisciplinary knowledge throughout the program.

 - Synthesize research

 - Evaluate multi-faceted challenges

 Applied doctorate degrees, also called professional doctorates, are common in disciplines such as law (JD), medicine (MD), and education (EdD).
 The key difference between this degree and a PhD is the type of research conducted.

 Explores the complex global security environment, with a focus on the role actors play in the formulation and implementation of international, bilateral, corporate, and state policies.
 Designed for those working in government, corporate leadership and security, NGOs, and international institutions, the program also addresses the effect of global security issues on national security, international negotiations, and foreign policy.

 Doctor of Strategic Intelligence (DSI)